bgord/knowledge/roadmap.md

 - How to setup ESLint for hooks?
 - How to test a component with lazy loading?
 - How to create a universal fetcher with `useEffect` hook?
+- How to test a components with useEffect (document title)?
-- How to test a components with useEffect?
+- How to test a components with useEffect (data fetcher)?
 - ~~What happens when a key of the element changes?~~
 - What's the difference between controlled and uncontrolled component?